 Let sit at room temperature 1 hour, or refrigerated as long as overnight.

-When ready to cook, place the pork and marinate in the Instant Pot.
+When ready to cook, place the pork and marinade in the Instant Pot.
 Make sure your sealing ring is in place on the lid.
 Lock the lid onto the Instant Pot and make sure the steam release knob is in the “sealing” position.

 Press the “MANUAL” button and set Instant Pot for HIGH pressure for 80 minutes.
 It will take about 10 minutes for Instant Pot to come to full pressure, then the display will show a countdown timer.